saragiuli/Investment_Portfolio_Optimization/README.md

 - **MMM** (3M Company)
 - **KO** (The Coca-Cola Company)

-Data is downloaded from January 1, 2015, using 'yfinance' library, which retrieves adjusted closing price from Yahoo Finance
+Data is downloaded from January 1, 2015, using `yfinance` library, which retrieves adjusted closing price from Yahoo Finance
----

 ---